Azimuth Propulsion Ship Handling

 The aims of the Azimuth Propulsion Ship Handling training programme is to increase safe manoeuvring and navigation of vessels equipped with azimuthing propulsion.

 This is done by giving the ship handlers knowledge and understanding of the manoeuvring behaviour and limitations of vessels such as large cruise vessels and tankers propelled and steered by pod propulsion systems or smaller vessels with Azipull or Z drive systems.

 The course contributes to increased safety and effectiveness on board.
-A well-trained, professional, and motivated crew that is continuously updated on manoeuvring theory as well as handling of specific ships under normal and extreme conditions, will most likely reduce the incident and accident rate and enhance efficiency.
+A well-trained, professional and motivated crew that is continuously updated on manoeuvring theory as well as handling of specific ships under normal and extreme conditions will most likely reduce the incident and accident rate and enhance efficiency.

-We also offer the participants the opportunity of using coupled simulators acting as tugs during harbor manoeuvring.
+We also offer the participants the opportunity of using coupled simulators acting as tugs during harbour manoeuvring.
 The participants can hereby control the tugs in order to ensure a better understanding of the possibilities and limitations of modern ASD tugs.

-After the course the participants will be able to:
+After the course, the participants will be able to:

 - Perform practical vessel manoeuvring (i.e. large cruise vessels)

 - Test and improve manoeuvring strategies